What is Data Onboarding? And Why It's Overwhelming Your Teams

 Now, Mosaic has the control to handle multiple data importing scenarios, and their customers have the freedom to upload their data to fit the required schema.
 With Osmos’ custom validations and AI-powered data transformations, Mosaic’s customers are empowered to send clean data every time.

 Osmos Uploader and Osmos Pipelines help make customer data onboarding a stress-free and streamlined process.
-Our no-code technology makes it easy for your teams to quickly validate, clean, and import customer data.
+Our no-code technology makes it simple for your teams to quickly validate, clean, and import customer data.
 That means fewer support tickets, less time spent cleaning and validating data, and more time on improving the product and customer experience.

 Should You Build or Buy a Data Importer?